 Union Mission continued to reach out to those without hope and in 1974, Potter’s Place was opened.
 This 12 bed transitional facility for those with substance abuse issues provided treatment and a supportive living environment which enabled residents to create a drug-free life.

-Opening in April 1990, the Phoenix Project provided a 10-bed facility known as Phoenix Place for people struggling to live with HIV/AIDs –the first to open outside of Atlanta.
+Opening in April 1990, the Phoenix Project provided a 10-bed facility known as Phoenix Place for people struggling to live with HIV/AIDs – the first to open outside of Atlanta.
 Phoenix Project also provided case management for HIV-positive residents of Phoenix Place and Grace House, as well as outreach and support for services like AIDS testing, support groups, and counseling for people living with HIV/AIDS

-By the one year anniversary of the opening of Grace House, case managers received between 20 to 35 requests for assistance a week from families in need of food, shelter, clothing, and job assistance.
+By the one year anniversary of the opening of Grace House, case managers received between 20 – 35 requests for assistance a week from families in need of food, shelter, clothing, and job assistance.
 Many of those families had to be turned away because of a lack of space inside Grace House.

 Over the next few years, Union Mission expanded substance abuse recovery support, assuming management of the Hacienda House for women in need of substance abuse rehabilitation.
 During this same time, the education and training programs expanded to provide support for more residents of Grace House and Magdalene Project.
 The Employment & Training Center opened a separate facility in 1996 in order to serve the larger homeless population in Savannah.
-1998 also saw the start of the Tenant Independence Program (TIP) to provide transitional housing for people living with HIV/AIDS.
+In 1998 also saw the start of the Tenant Independence Program (TIP) began to provide transitional housing for people living with HIV/AIDS.

 The J.C.
 Lewis Health Center opened in 1999 and provided respite care for the homeless as part of a continuum of care model designed to support clients as they move from homelessness to independence.
 In its first year, the J.C.
-Lewis Health Center was recognized with 3 Best Practice Awards for the excellence in service delivery and collaboration.
+Lewis Health Center was recognized with three Best Practice Awards for the excellence in service delivery and collaboration.
 Over the next few years, The J.C.
-Lewis Health Center would provide much needed medical, behavioral health, and dental services to Savannah’s homeless population
+Lewis Health Center would provide much needed medical, behavioral health, and dental services to Savannah’s homeless population.

 MEMORABLE YEARS AT UNION MISSION

-1996 -The Employment & Training Center opened a separate facility.
+1996 – The Employment & Training Center opened a separate facility.

-1996 –Dutchtown Complex was acquired along with funding to renovate them as permanent supportive housing for the homeless.
+1996 – Dutchtown Complex was acquired along with funding to renovate them as permanent supportive housing for the homeless.

-2006 -The Ben and Bettye Barnes Center was opened to assist homeless women dealing with chronic disabilities.
+2006 – The Ben and Bettye Barnes Center was opened to assist homeless women dealing with chronic disabilities.

-2006 -Beyond Grace opened to provide transitional supportive housing for homeless men who completed the Grace House 90day shelter program and needed additional support to end their homelessness.
+2006 – Beyond Grace opened to provide transitional supportive housing for homeless men who completed the Grace House 90-day shelter program and needed additional support to end their homelessness.